Maryland Third-Party Negligence Lawyer

 - You are working off-site and are injured due to an unsafe condition on the premises that you were not warned about.
 You may have a slip and fall or premises liability claim against the property owner.

 - You are injured by the use of a defective product, such as a piece of equipment or machinery, or a power tool, that was defective when it left the manufacturer.
 You could have a products liability claim against the manufacturer, distributor or company which sold the defective item to your company.

 Get Help from Experienced Maryland Workplace Accident Lawyers Who Know How to Get Full Compensation for Your Injuries

-If you have been injured on the job in Maryland, call Steinhardt, Siskind & Associates, LLC at 410-766-7630 for a free consultation regarding your claims, including workers’ compensation, disability, and third-party negligence claims where appropriate.
+If you have been injured on the job in Maryland, call Steinhardt, Siskind & Lieberman, LLC at 410-766-7630 for a free consultation regarding your claims, including workers’ compensation, disability, and third-party negligence claims where appropriate.
 We will fight to get you the greatest amount of compensation available, and we do not charge any attorney fees or expenses unless we win your case.